Our visitor policy

 Emergency Department (ED)

-Only one parent/carer should accompany a child in our Emergency Department (ED) and, if you can do so safely, masks should be worn at all times whilst in the ED waiting area.
+Only two people (two adults or one adult and one child) should accompany a child in our Emergency Department (ED) and, if you can do so safely, masks should be worn at all times whilst in the ED waiting area.

 -----------------------------------------------------------------------------------------------------------------------------